 Welcome/Shalom

 Congregation Beth Abraham has been an active shul in the city of Buffalo since 1922.
-While for much of its history CBA was recognized as Orthodox, it reinvented itself as a fully egalitarian Conservative synagogue in the 90's.
+While for much of its history CBA identified as Orthodox, it reinvented itself as a fully egalitarian Conservative synagogue in the 90's.
 To learn more about CBA, its history and who we are today, click HERE.

 WHAT'S HAPPENING Below are activities, events and announcements for Congregation Beth Abraham.
 Please scroll to the bottom of the page as items may not be listed in chronological order.
 You may also click HERE to visit our COMMUNITY page with additional information concerning Jewish Buffalo and the greater WNY Community.
-Kabbalat Shabbat, New Date: Friday March 29 at 6:30 e are pleased to announce that our 2022-2023 High Holiday "cantor sheni," Emilie Amar Zifkin will be joining us for Kabbalat Shabbat services, Friday, March 29 at 6:30pm.
-Emilie will deliver the D'var Torah and join Cantor Gelman on the bima for a song or two.
-We are truly looking forward to Emilie's visit and welcoming her back to CBA!
+Join us for Kabbalat Shabbat services, Friday, January 17 at 6:30pm.
+Services will be led by Cantor Irwin Gelman with lively musical accompaniment by Roberta Levine and Marty Kerker.
+The D'var Torah will be delivered by Deborah Greitzr.
+Please note that we will have a security guard on premises during services.
+Please join us afterwards in the social hall for kiddush and a light dessert oneg, provided by CBA.
+To join us on Zoom, click HERE

-CBA appreciates your financial support and we are happy to offer the convenience of secure online donations by clicking on the embedded link above.
+CBA appreciates your financial support and we are happy to offer the convenience of secure online donations by clicking on the "Donate" button above.
 In addition to our annual appeal to cover our operating costs, we appreciate your help with building renovations, accessibility improvements, special projects and our regular ongoing expenses.
 If you make a donation of $18 or more, you will automatically be considered a member unless you choose to opt out by informing us accordingly.

 If you prefer to donate by mailing a check, our address is 1073 Elmwood Avenue, Buffalo NY 14222.
 Please download/print our DONOR FORM and include it with your payment and other information so we can recognize your contribution.
 Thank You!!!!
 Sign Up to Receive our Monthly Newsletter and AnnouncementsShelf Awareness

-January 2024 There are so many ways to keep Judaism alive such as celebrating Shabbat and saying Kaddish.
+There are so many ways to keep Judaism alive such as celebrating Shabbat and saying Kaddish.
 Even the little things like “mazal tov” on hearing good news is a reminder that rich customs reach back thousands of years.
 Many writers have given us stories about Jewish life (so terribly important) that help us remember who we are.
 Sholom Aleichem (1859-1916) from Russia, tells us amazing stories from his childhood...

 Click HERE to read the full article.
 Enjoy